LPBW: Audrey Roloff Takes Ember Jean To Her Monthly Check-Up, Gets Trolled For Her Choice Of Clothes

 Our Ember girl is 2 MONTHS OLD today and she’s already growing into her name.
 The dictionary defines EMBER as “a small live piece of coal wood etc in a dying fire.
 The remains of a fire.
 A glowing fragment from fire. ???? • Embers are GLOWING – they can light up an entire room, forest or field. ????
 Embers are ENDURING – they are the fiercest remains of a fire and radiate a substantial amount of heat long after the fire has been extinguished. ????
 Embers offer REVIVAL – when a fire is dying the embers can bring it back to life! ????
 Embers are WELCOMING – they are inviting.
 They draw people in by their warmth and light. ????
 Embers FLY – when they have been burning hot enough, they know when to spark and fly. ????
 Embers are CONSTANT & LOYAL – they radiate a more constant form of heat as opposed to the fire which is constantly changing along with the heat it radiates. ????
 Embers are FORERUNNERS – in forest fires they can blow on ahead of the fire and start fires kilometers away (l loved this one being that she’s our first child) ???? • We want our little Ember to be a light in the darkness, glowing in all she does, enduring and lasting – hard to stop, ALWAYS believing in the MORE that is within her – and when stoked/kindled by her Creator – able to burn and glow even MORE than she could on her own.
 Our prayer is that she would be MORE on fire for God as He continues to fan her into flame.
 Always more. #emberjean #alwaymore

-This not the first time that Audrey was trolled for posting a seemingly innocent photo of Ember.
+This is not the first time that Audrey was trolled for posting a seemingly innocent photo of Ember.
 The photo above got its share of controversy after one follower said Audrey was putting too much pressure on baby Ember.

 As for Audrey’s latest post, most of the other followers chose to focus on the fact that baby Ember was doing something adorable in the photo.
 Ember was staring at herself in the mirror.
 Others mentioned how beautiful Audrey was while a number of her followers praised Roloff for being a wonderful mother to baby Ember.